Palazzo Strozzi

 Palazzo Strozzi is a palace in Florence, Italy.
+It is located in the historic centre between the homonymous Via Strozzi and Piazza Strozzi, and Via Tornabuoni.

 History

 The construction of the palace was begun in 1489 by Benedetto da Maiano, for Filippo Strozzi the Elder, a rival of the Medici who had returned to the city in November 1466 and desired the most magnificent palace to assert his family's continued prominence and, perhaps more important, a political statement of his own status.
 A great number of other buildings were acquired during the 1470s and demolished to provide enough space for the new construction.
 Giuliano da Sangallo provided a wood model of the design.
 Filippo Strozzi died in 1491, long before the construction's completion in 1538.
 Duke Cosimo I de' Medici confiscated it in the same year, not returning it to the Strozzi family until thirty years later.

 The palace faces the historical Via de' Tornabuoni.